aivec/wp-docker-dev-factory/README.md

 - Username: `root`
 - Password: `root`
 ### Lifecycle details
 The database for each WordPress environment will only be created **the first time that environment is started**, regardless of whether you set a [mysqlDumpfile](#---databasemysqldumpfile) or not.
 This is because even if you [stop the WordPress container](#cli-usage), the `MySQL` container will continue to run.
-The next time you [run the containers](#cli-usage), the database will already exist so it will not be created.
-If you want the database to be re-created every time you [run the containers](#cli-usage), set [flushOnRestart](#---databaseflushonrestart) to `true`.
+The next time you [start WordPress](#cli-usage), the database will already exist so it will not be created.
+If you want the database to be re-created every time you [start WordPress](#cli-usage), set [flushOnRestart](#---databaseflushonrestart) to `true`.

 ## MailHog
 Emails sent via WordPress' built-in `wp_mail` function are caught by [MailHog](#mailhog).
 All outgoing email can be viewed in a web UI at [localhost:8025](localhost:8025)